-Even couples who have the strongest relationships argue from time to time.
-Most commonly, according to one study, people argue about who does what around the house, how to spend time together and dealing with parents and in-laws.
+Even couples who have the strongest relationships argue from time to time, especially at this time of year.
+Most commonly, according to one study, people argue about how to spend time together, dealing with in-laws and who does what around the house.

 10 tips to argue more constructively

 Figure out if there's a pattern to your argument.
 For instance, do you find yourself arguing about the same things again and again?
 If so, try to break the pattern.
 So if you realise you tend to argue about the same thing in the same situation, agree to discuss the subject at another time or in another place

 If your partner wants to discuss a sensitive issue that you think you're going to disagree over, you may feel the best tactic is to refuse to talk about it.
 But doing so can make your partner feel unappreciated and frustrated

 Avoid starting an argument by jumping in and criticising or condemning your partner.
 Be amicable and give them as much time as they need to express themselves - without interrupting them

 - Respect your partner's point of view

 Try to understand your partner's point of view - and even if you can't agree with it, try to respect it.
 If you're finding it hard to understand their standpoint, ask them to explain it in more detail

 Pick a good time for a discussion.
 After all, picking a bad time is unlikely to help you resolve your issues calmly or satisfactorily.
 Then when it's time to have your discussion, make sure you won't be disturbed by turning off your mobile phones